russellbits/Writing/Nonfiction/01.articles-drafts/i-am-not-a-list-of-software/article.md

 Writing alone—the idea of creating a narrative—is insanely complicated and video game designers fail at it constantly.

 [^1]: If anybody out there gets this reference, *please* email or find me on twitter.
 I got good at *pixel*-based illustration with Comicworks.
 Anyone?
 Bueller?

+## Notes
+- Application track software is the software that looks through your resume for keywords, missing skills,
+- Should you write a resume for each job.
+The Cost -benefit analysis would be?
+- ATS Suggestions